-- Interface: Selects the appropriate interface for the device. - Access mode: Selects "Dynamic IP access" here. - Operator policy: Selects the operator of the interface, with the options as follows: Operator policy, Telecom, China Unicom and China Mobile respectively. - Working mode: options include NAT and routing mode. - NAT mode: Network address translation.
+- Access mode: Selects the corresponding access mode, and "Dynamic IP access" is selected here. - Operator policy: Selects the operator of the interface, with the options as follows: Operator policy, China Telecom, China Unicom and China Mobile respectively. - Working mode: Options include NAT and routing mode. - NAT mode: Network address translation.
 The router working in this mode can convert the IP address of the Intranet (LAN side) to that of the external network (WAN side).
-The router works in this mode by default. - Routing mode: The router working in this mode will not NAT-convert the IP address for the Intranet (LAN side) to access to the external network (WAN side), and directly looks up the routing table for forwarding.
+The router works in this mode by default. - Routing mode: The router working in this mode will not NAT-convert the IP address for the Intranet (LAN side) to access to the external network (WAN side), and directly looks up the routing table for forwarding. - MAC address: The MAC address of the corresponding interfaces. - Interface mode: Sets the duplex mode and rate for interfaces.
+Options are: Auto (adaptive), 10M-FD (10M full duplex), 10M-HD (10M half duplex), 100M-FD full duplex (100M), 100M-HD (100M half duplex).
+The default is Auto, which is usually not required to be modified, and if there is any compatibility issue, or the device used does not support auto negotiation function, then the type of Ethernet negotiation can be set up here.